Silver bells, silver bells. It’s Christmas time in the city. – From the carol Silver Bells, composed by Jay Livingston and Ray Evans 1950

 - Wear Some Silver!
 Silver jewelry is a wonderful choice to add some sterling to one’s own personal energy.
 Belts and shoes with silver buckles are also good.
 Another option is to use the color silver in ties, scarves, shirts, and the like.
 (My red vintage tie with the silver bells on it will be making many appearances this holiday season.)

 Enchanting and alluring, the color and element of silver continues to soothe and sanctify the human soul.
-I will be adding some more sterling energy to my home, perhaps in the form of an ornate sugar bowl, or with some new, posh bookends.
+If you would like to learn about even more ways to incorporate a little silver into your own home, you can look here for some additional online interior design inspiration.
+Personally, I will be adding some more sterling energy to my home, perhaps in the form of an ornate sugar bowl, or with some new, posh bookends.